 These pumpkin chocolate chip cookies are light and fluffy cookies made with pumpkin puree and plenty of chocolate chips.
 A one bowl cookie recipe that’s perfect for the fall!

 Chocolate chip cookies are a universally adored treat.
 When you add pumpkin and fall spices to the mix, you get an amazingly delicious cookie that’s perfect for snack time, lunch boxes or any fall gathering.
-If you love pumpkin, don’t miss my amazingly delicious pumpkin gooey butter cake!
+If you love pumpkin treats, don’t miss my amazingly delicious pumpkin cake, pumpkin muffins or pumpkin gooey butter cake!

 Pumpkin chocolate chip cookies on a cooling rack.